 Akoya offers a full range of services to ensure your success.
-From our original factory warranty to a comprehensive line of customer support plans, Akoya offers Field Service Engineers and internal specialists who are dedicated to supporting your hardware, software, and application development needs.
+From our original factory warranty to a comprehensive line of customer support plans, Akoya provides Field Service Engineers and internal specialists who are dedicated to supporting your hardware, software, and application development needs.
+Contact Akoya Technical Support at support@akoyabio.com.